JoshIsAStudent/physical-computing/post-content/project-07/README.md

 ## Testing the Hardware
 My first step was to connect all of the components to the Arduino and appropriate power supply.
 Save for the handful of challenges outlined below, the components all worked as expected!
-I initially tested the components using a [simple program](https://github.com/JoshIsAStudent/physical-computing/blob/main/final-project/hardware-test/hardware-test.ino)]>[check this link works] that would iterate through each component and operate it.
+I initially tested the components using a [simple program](https://github.com/JoshIsAStudent/physical-computing/blob/main/final-project/hardware-test/hardware-test.ino) that would iterate through each component and operate it.
 (I even reused my decode function from my photoresistor decoder to test the LEDs.)

 ```cpp
 #include <Stepper.h>